 Depletion, depreciation and amortization increased 47% compared to 1994 as a result of increased production volumes during the year.
 The increased depletion of oil and gas properties was partially offset by the reduction of depreciation of field services assets due to the 1994 sale of field service assets.
-The Company-wide depletion, depreciation and amortization rate for 1995 was \$0.83 per Mcfe versus \$0.93 per Mcfe in 1994 due to the addition of properties at lower than historical Mcfe costs.
+The Company-wide depletion rate for 1995 was \$0.73 per Mcfe versus \$0.82 per Mcfe in 1994 due to the addition of properties at lower than historical Mcfe costs.